Transparency Notifications From Shareholders

 Notes:

-(2) A parent undertaking or a controlling person of Optiverder B.V. (" Optiverder "), informed the Company, by means of a notification dated 3 April 2024, that on 25 March 2024 Optiverder's aggregate number of voting rights passively crossed below the lowest threshold of 3% of the outstanding voting rights of the Company.
-The notification furthermore specifies that the participation is held by Mr. C.A.C.M.
-Oomen through its 100% owned personal holding Optiverder.

-(3) A parent undertaking or a controlling person of Société Fédérale de Participations et d'Investissement SA / Federale Participatie- en Investeringsmaatschappij NV (" SFPI-FPIM "), Belfius Banque SA (" Belfius Bank ") and Belfius Insurance SA (" Belfius Insurance "), informed the Company, by means of a joint notification dated 2 April 2024, that on 25 March 2024 the aggregate shareholding of Belfius Insurance (holding 24,393 shares and voting rights; which corresponds to 0.07% of the outstanding voting rights of the Company) had passively crossed below the lowest threshold of 3% of the outstanding voting rights of the Company.
-The joint notification specifies furthermore that SFPI-FPIM (holding 1,885,806 shares and voting rights; which corresponds to 5.25% of the outstanding voting rights of the Company) is the parent company of Belfius Bank (ex Dexia Banque SA), which in its turn is the parent company of Belfius Insurance.
-The notification also states that SFPI-FPIM acts in its own name, but on behalf of the Belgian State and that it is owned for 100% by the Belgian State.
-It follows from the notification that Belfius Bank does not own any voting securities or voting rights in the Company.

-(4) GRAC société simple (" GRAC "), acting as a person that notifies alone, informed the Company, by means of a notification dated 28 March 2024, that on 25 March 2024 the aggregate number of voting rights of GRAC actively crossed the threshold of 5% of the outstanding voting rights of the Company.
-The notification furthermore specifies that GRAC is not controlled by another entity or holding.
+(7) Adrianus van Herk (" van Herk "), acting as a person that notifies alone, informed the Company, by means of a notification dated 8 April 2024, that on 3 April 2024 the aggregate number of voting rights of van Herk crossed the lowest threshold of 3% of the outstanding voting rights of the Company.

+(8) The transparency notification does not mention how many voting securities or voting rights are held by van Herk after downward crossing of the lowest threshold of 3%.

 This announcement is made in accordance with Article 14 of the Belgian Act of 2 May 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions.